-Students should also be aware of Graduate School requirements with regard to master's degrees (https://currentcatalog.uark.edu/graduatecatalog/degreerequirements/#mastersdegreestext).
+Students should also be aware of Graduate School requirements with regard to master's degrees (http://catalog.uark.edu/graduatecatalog/ degreerequirements/#mastersdegreestext).

-Requirements for Ph.D. in AFLS with Entomology Concentration
+Requirements for Ph.D. in AFLS with Plant Pathology Concentration

 Prerequisites to Degree Program: A Master of Science degree is desirable.
-A student with a Bachelor of Science and an exceptional record in academics and/or research may be approved for admission to the Ph.D. program in Agricultural, Food and Life Sciences if the Graduate Student Concentration Admissions Committee of the desired concentration deems them qualified and approval is granted by the AFLSPH Steering Committee.
-A student admitted to the University of Arkansas, pursuing an M.S. and in good academic standing may apply to be admitted to the doctoral program and forgo completing the M.S. degree if so approved by the AFLSPH Steering Committee.
+A student with a Bachelor of Science and an exceptional record in academics and/or research may be approved for admission to the Ph.D. program in Agricultural, Food and Life Sciences if the Graduate Student Concentration Admissions Committee of the desired concentration deems them qualified and approval is granted by the

+AFLSPH Steering Committee.
+A student admitted to the University of Arkansas, pursuing an M.S. and in good academic standing may apply to be admitted to the doctoral program and forgo completing the M.S. degree if so approved by the AFLSPH Steering Committee and the AFLSPH Graduate Concentration Admissions Committee.
 A minimum grade point average of 3.00 (on a 4.00 scale) on previous college-level course work is required.